 Before the invention of Gin & Tonic, there was little reason for Europeans to stay in the tropics.
 With Malaria rife and Europeans having no naturally selected resistance to it, any trip to a mosquito coast would be a one-way ticket to go join the choir invisible.
 But after the discovery of quinine, the stage was set for the exploitation of the world – Asia, America and, eventually, Africa.

-In 1885 the European powers met in a brothel in Berlin, baked a cake in the shape of Africa and sliced it into almost 50 bite-sized chunks for themselves before coffee and cocaine snorted off a naked prostitute’s bottom.
+In 1885 the European powers met in a brothel in Berlin, baked a cake in the shape of Africa and sliced it into almost 50 bite-sized chunks for themselves before celebrating with coffee and cocaine snorted off a prostitute’s arse.
 Things were much more civilised then, you see.

 Much of North and West Africa was gobbled up by the French, Central Africa largely went to the Belgians and East and Southern Africa was largely annexed by the Brits.
 Germany got a few bits and bobs including Togoland and Tanganyika, Portugal got Angola and Mozambique while the Spanish, having conquered almost all of The Americas were (seemingly) happy with just nicking Equatorial Guinea and Western Sahara.

 The greatest heist in the history of the World?
 I have no doubt about it.